Welcome to my Uzbekistan Travel Guide specially made for your convenience and help you organize your next trip.

 Uzbekistan Travel Guide

 When we’re talking about a country that you can reach from so many parts, it’s complicated to narrow it down to one route.
-On this itinerary, we’ll depart from the capital city, Tashkent, because in addition to being the first stop for people traveling from Kazakhstan or Tajikistan, it’s also where most travelers fly into.
+On this trip to Uzbekistan, we’ll depart from the capital city, Tashkent, because in addition to being the first stop for people traveling from Kazakhstan or Tajikistan, it’s also where most travelers fly into.

 Map of Two Weeks Itinerary in Uzbekistan